hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Load data

-Locate the metrics summary file called `metrics.csv` which is located in the `meta` folder of your working directory.
+Locate the metrics summary file called `metrics.csv`, which is located in the `meta` folder of your working directory.
 It is a CSV file in which each row corresponds to a sample, and each column contains information for a quality metric.

 ```
 ## Load file